DejanRistic/OverScrollViews/README.md

 To use just grab the OverScrollListView.java or OverScrollView.java file and add it to your project.
 Its not big enough to throw up on maven central.

-You can add the either of the views to your xml file or set it up in code like any other widget.
+You can add either of the views to your xml file or set it up in code like any other widget.

 ```xml
 <com.yourpackage.widgets.OverScrollListView